puppetlabs/puppetlabs-puppetdb/README.md

 Upgrading
 ---------

-###Upgrading from 4.x to version 5.x
+### Upgrading from 4.x to 5.x

 Significant parameter changes are listed below:

-* The PuppetDB module now supports PuppetDB 3.0.0 by default
+* The PuppetDB module defaults to Puppet 4 pathing and assumes `puppetserver` is the master service by default
-* The PuppetDB module now manages Postgres repos by default.
-To turn this behavior off, set `manage_package_repo` to false.
+* The PuppetDB module manages Postgres repos by default.
+To turn this behavior off, set `manage_package_repo` to `false`.
-* If you want to use 5.x of the module with PuppetDB 2.x, you'll need to use the new `puppetdb::globals` class to set the version of PuppetDB you're using explicitly.
-The ability to configure the version has been therefore moved out of the `puppetdb` and `puppetdb::server` classes.
+* To specify a specific version of PuppetDB to manage, you'll need to use the `puppetdb::globals` class to set the version of PuppetDB you're using explicitly.
+The ability to configure the version in the `puppetdb::server` and `puppetdb` class have been removed.

 For example if your config looked like this before:

     class {'puppetdb':
-        puppetdb_version => '2.3.5-1.el7',
+        puppetdb_version => '3.2.4-1.el7',
     }
     class { 'puppetdb::master::config': }

-and you'd still like to use the module with PuppetDB 2.3.5, all you'd have to change would be:
+and you'd still like to use the module with PuppetDB 3.2.4, all you'd have to change would be:

     class { 'puppetdb::globals':
-        version => '2.3.5-1.el7',
+        version => '3.2.4-1.el7',
     }
     class { 'puppetdb' : }
     class { 'puppetdb::master::config' : }